Dysuria and bladder pain are two symptoms that commonly call attention to the lower urinary tract.

 Among women presenting with dysuria, the probability of bacterial cystitis is ∼50%.
 This figure rises to >90% if four criteria are fulfilled: dysuria and frequency without vaginal discharge or irritation.
 Present standards suggest that women meeting these four criteria, if they are otherwise healthy, are not pregnant, and have an apparently normal urinary tract, can be diagnosed with uncomplicated bacterial cystitis and treated empirically with appropriate antibiotics.
 Other women with dysuria should be further evaluated by urine dipstick, urine culture, and a pelvic examination.

 Dysuria is less common among men.
 The syndromes presenting as dysuria are similar to those in women but with some important distinctions.

 In the majority of men with dysuria, frequency, urgency, and/or suprapubic, penile, and/or perineal pain, the prostate is involved, either as the source of infection or as an obstruction to urine flow.
 Bacterial prostatitis is usually caused by E. coli or another gram-negative rod, with one of two presentations.
-Acute bacterial prostatitis presents with fever and chills; prostate examination should be gentle or not performed at all, as massage may result ...
+Acute bacterial prostatitis presents with fever and chills; prostate examination should be gentle or not performed at all, ...